dsrestrepo/Transformers/README.md

    - Install RStudio (optional but recommended): RStudio is a powerful integrated development environment (IDE) for R. You can download it from [RStudio Website](https://www.rstudio.com/).

 2. **Python Environment Setup**
    - Install Python: You can download and install Python from the official website: [Python Website](https://www.python.org/).
-We recommend using Python 3.x.
+We recommend using Python 3.9.13.
    - Create a virtual environment: After installing Python, create a virtual environment to manage dependencies for the notebooks.
 You can use `venv` or `conda` to create a virtual environment.
-   - Install required Python packages: Navigate to the Python notebooks directory and install the required packages using `pip`
+   - Install required Python packages: Navigate to the Python notebooks directory and install the required packages using `pip install -r requirements.txt`

 ## How to Use This Repository